RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Sensor Design

 \section{Sensor Design}

 As shown in Fig.~\ref{fig:sensor}, we designed a multi-electrode capacitive sensing system integrated within the parallel-jaw gripper of a UFactory xArm7 robotic manipulator.
 Capacitance is the capability of a material to hold electric charge.
 Our RoboCAP system measures the self-capacitance of the container and substance directly in the vicinity of each electrode.
-Each electrode and the container/substance combination can be modeled as the two plates of a parallel-plate capacitor, with air acting as the dielectric material.
-For each electrode, the capacitance reading is affected by a multitude of factors, primarily the distance between the electrode and the container, the material and thickness of the container, and the substance and its spatial structure within the container.
-Based on these principles, we designed two 3D-printed panels, each with an array of five copper foil electrodes, and attached them to both jaws of the RoboCAP Gripper, with a small spring to provide compliance and adherence to the shape of non-cylindrical containers.
-This feature ensured uniform contact between all electrodes in an array and the container surface.
+We designed two 3D-printed panels, each with an array of five copper foil electrodes, and attached them to both jaws of the RoboCAP Gripper, with a small spring to provide compliance and adherence to the shape of non-cylindrical containers.
 In order to improve signal quality and diversity between electrodes, particularly during robotic pouring, as seen in Fig.~\ref{fig:intro}, the capacitive arrays are mounted vertically to the panels to increase sensor distribution along the height axis of a container.
 The electrodes on each panel are connected to a Teensy LC microcontroller, mounted on the outside of the panel.
 The Teensy LC has dedicated hardware pins which use a 1-pF internal reference capacitor to account for environmental factors that affect capacitance readings such as temperature and humidity.
 We record data from all 10 electrodes at a frequency of 100~Hz.
-A thin layer of waterproof polypropylene tape, which in conjunction with air acts as the dielectric material in the parallel-plate capacitor model, protects the electrodes on the inside of the panels while a plastic film and hot glue are used to waterproof the electronics on the outside of each panel.
+A thin layer of waterproof polypropylene tape protects the electrodes on the inside of the panels.
+A plastic film and hot glue are used to waterproof the electronics on the outside of each panel.
+From preliminary experiments, we determined the sensing range to be 20 mm, with high sensitivity in the 10 mm range.
+Our models' temporal architecture allows the model to analyze the dynamic changes in capacitance signal over time, enabling the inference of different materials and estimate pour quantities without prior calibration.